worldnuqumoritytransporters/wntcore/README.md

-# worldnuqumoritytransporters core
+# Wnt core

-This is a library used in [wnt](https://wnt.jp) clients.
+This is a library used in [Wnt](https://worldnuqumoritytransporters.com) clients.
 Never used directly.
 Some of the clients that require the library:

-* [Byteball](../../../wnt) - GUI wallet for Mac, Windows, Linux, iOS, and Android.
+* [Wnt](../../../wnt) - GUI wallet for Mac, Windows, Linux, iOS, and Android.
-* [Headless wnt](../../../wnt-headless) - headless wallet, primarily for server side use.
+* [Headless Wnt](../../../wnt-headless) - headless wallet, primarily for server side use.
-* [wnt Relay](../../../wnt-relay) - relay node for wnt network.
+* [Wnt Relay](../../../wnt-relay) - relay node for Wnt network.
 It doesn't hold any private keys.
-* [wnt Hub](../../../wnt-hub) - hub for wnt network.
-Includes the relay, plus can store and forward end-to-end encrypted messages among devices on the wnt network.
+* [Wnt Hub](../../../wnt-hub) - hub for Wnt network.
+Includes the relay, plus can store and forward end-to-end encrypted messages among devices on the Wnt network.

 ## Developer guides

-See the [wiki](https://github.com/worldnuqumoritytransporters/wntcore/wiki/wnt-Developer-Guides).
-Many of the features are not documented yet, see other [wnt repositories](https://github.com/wnt) as samples, for APIs see the `exports` of node.js modules.
+See the [Developer resources site](https://developer.worldnuqumoritytransporters.com).
+Also, you'll find loads of examples in other [wnt repositories](https://github.com/worldnuqumoritytransporters).
+For internal APIs, see the `exports` of node.js modules.

+This repo is normally used as a library and not installed on its own, but if you are contributing to this project then fork, `git pull`, `npm install`, and `npm test` to run the tests.

 ## Configuring